kristinemlarson/gnssrefl/README.md

 The latest pypi version can be found here [![PyPI Version](https://img.shields.io/pypi/v/gnssrefl.svg)](https://pypi.python.org/pypi/gnssrefl)

 Latest Features

+- There is a more advanced vegetation model available for the soil moisture module.

+- You can define your water level measurements with respect to more than one orthometric height.
+This value is read from the analysis json in both subdaily and daily_avg.
+Please see the documented inputs to gnssir_input for more information.

 - You can set your own leveling time periods for soil moisture (see vwc.py).